Skip to content

 Why Myostatin?

 Myostatin, a member of the TGF-β superfamily, is a protein expressed by muscle cells that suppresses muscle growth.
 We are developing, for the first time, anti-myostatin therapeutics specifically tailored to treating obesity.
+In an exploratory study of non-human primates, IBIO-600, the company’s lead anti-myostatin therapeutic, demonstrated an extended half-life, indicating the potential for infrequent dosing intervals of 3-6 months, along with an increase in lean mass and reduction of fat mass.

 IBIO-600 Potential Benefits and Differentiation*